felixlopz/hubrise-test-task/content/apps/mailchimp/en/troubleshooting.md

 1. Log in to your HubRise back office.
 1. Select **CONNECTIONS**.
 1. Find the Mailchimp location and click **Open**.
-1. A new window will open with the latest activity on the Mailchimp connection, click on any of the latest activities.
+1. A new window will open with.
+Click on any of the **Latest operations**.
 You will be able to see the date and time of the activity, the direction of the data transfer and the status.
-1. Clicking on the activity again, will open more details of the activity, where you can establish whether the transfer was successful.
+1. Clicking on the activity again, will open enough details to establish whether the transfer was successful.
 1. A status of `OK`, or status code of `200`, indicates that the transfer was successful.

 In the event that the status is not OK, a code will be given.
 In the **Request** and **Response** drop-downs you will obtain more information of the transfer.
 More specifically, and if an error occurred, you will see more details of the error in the **Response** drop-down.